neu-cs4530/spring24-project-s24-group-401/README.md

 A backend service (in the `townService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

+## Running this app locally - Final-Submission Release
+If you are using the final-submission zip you can skip the Twilio configurations.
+First download the zip file under the final-submission release.
+Unzip the file and navigate to the townservice directory and run npm install in your terminal Navigate to the frontend directory and run npm install In both the townservice and frontend directory, run npm start in your terminal Visit http://localhost:3000/ in your browser

 ## Running this app locally

 Running the application locally entails running both the backend service and a frontend.